Document Number: D3673R0

 New Functionality

-Implementing this proposal means adding new function templates to the standard library.
+Implementing this proposal means adding new overloads for a function template to the standard library.

 Technical Specification